gvolpe/BeautyLine/README.md

 ### Troubleshooting

-In most versions, there is a badly renamed file that causes the following error.
+In most versions, there is a badly named file that causes the following error.

 ```shell
 gtk-update-icon-cache: The generated cache was invalid.